PhilipCramer/RustyOthelloAI/README.md

 # Rusty Othello AI

 AI capable of playing the game Othello implemented in Rust.
+It is developed to work with this [game implentation](https://github.com/Kraminius/OthelloAI)

 ## Table of Contents
 - [Introduction](#introduction)